Jaén, Spain: Bus

 Jaén has 26 service lines that connect the various neighbourhoods of the capital, being able to use the metro card consortium.
 Buses are characterised by their yellow colour.
 Jaén has frequent connections to Granada, Málaga, Córdoba and other Spanish cities from its central bus station, placed in the city centre.
 Jaén Bus Station has been declared "Bien de Interes Cultural" due to its modern representative arquitecture.

 Tram

-The tram system in Jaén opened in 2011 and within two weeks was stopped.
-The tranvía has yet to resume services, although there was talk of reinstalling the service in 2021, it is not yet underway.
+The tram system in Jaén opened in 2011 but within two weeks was suspended and has remained out of service since then.
+In 2021, plans were made to reopen the line after renovation.
+The reopening is expected in late 2026.

 Train

 Jaén is served by the Jaén railway station, terminal of the Madrid–Jaén high speed railway line.
 Jaén is also connected to Córdoba and Sevilla by train.

 Airport

 Jaén does not have an airport.
 The closest airports to the city are Granada Airport (65 km) and Málaga Airport (136 km).